astutulus/SimEcosystem/README.md

 The afforementioned Entities act independently, and I have only just begun to implement their behaviour.

-## To do
+## To do list

-- See if PointToClient() method can be used to eliminate the 'offset' calculations
+### To do - GUI

+- Entities size proportional to mass; and separation according to size.
+- Animal dies when start to be eaten.
+- LivingThings disappear when mass zero.

+### To do - Class Library

-- Mass transfer when eating; animals change size to grow or disappear.
-Adjust positions accordingly.
+- Mass transfer when eating.
-- Maybe give World a static getInstance() method, so that each Entity doesn't need to "know" it's homeworld
+- Give World class a static getInstance() method, so that...
+- Each Entity doesn't store it's home-World object reference.